tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch2/index.rst.txt

 Other Features
 ==============

 We have covered a lot of ground with Elasticsearch, and still have barely touched on the features of this technology.
 You will get more experience with Elasticsearch throughout this class, but mainly through our Spring web apps, and how we interface with Elasticsearch will change.
-However, it is still crucial to understand how Elasticsearch works, and what is going on.
+However, it is still crucial to understand how Elasticsearch works and what is going on under the hood.

 If you are interested in learning more check out the following topics:
     - Boost